Philly Cheesesteak Casserole

 Ingredients needed

-• Pepper jack cheese – Or you can use shredded mozzarella instead.
+• Pepper jack cheese.
+For no heat, use shredded mozzarella cheese instead.

 How to make Philly cheesesteak casserole